 The general focus on countering negativity and misrepresentation means that the work of the DOT is largely reactive rather than proactive.
-This approach resonates with James Glassman's view on public diplomacy, that "it's often more effective to destroy [US adversaries'] brand than build up ours."
-However, one of the leading members of the DOT (though no longer a member at present) launched an initiative connected to his personal blog (walidjawad.blogspot.com) that focuses on the legacy of Lebanese-American poet, artist, author, and philosopher Gibran Kahlil Gibran, in an attempt to create a "parallel narrative" as opposed to a "counter narrative" about the US, and thus at building an attractive US brand based on multiculturalism and inclusiveness.
+This approach resonates with James Glassman's view on public diplomacy, that "it's often more effective to destroy [U.S. adversaries'] brand than build up ours" (quoted in Ackerman 2009).
+However, one of the leading members of the DOT has launched an initiative connected to his personal blog (walidjawad.blogspot.com) which focuses on the legacy of Lebanese-American poet, artist, author, and philosopher Gibran Kahlil Gibran (http://gibrankahlilgibran.blogspot.com/), in an attempt at creating a "parallel narrative" as opposed to a "counter narrative" about the USA (DOT 2010), and thus at building an attractive US brand based on multiculturalism and inclusiveness.
 Nevertheless, a challenge for all DOT's work effectiveness is in appealing to lurkers, among whom there are potentially an undecided audience, because it is difficult to measure the position of lurkers.
-But the DOT judges its own work by saying "if we're not there, we're not making any difference," even if this leads to more anti-US posts.
-53
+But the DOT judges its own work by saying "if we're not there, we're not making any difference", even if this leads to more anti-US posts (DOT 2010).